-Description of first aid measures Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Description of first aid measures Eye Contact If this product comes in contact with the eyes: • Wash out immediately with fresh running water. • Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting and lower lids. • Seek medical attention without delay; if pain persists or recurs seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
-Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor, without delay.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.